Too Many Movies

 Of course, nobody complained about watching a movie after we got started.
 And everyone who shared was able to pick up some excellent points as they learned about European explorers in the Age of Discovery.
 This will be particularly helpful as we invite a local historian to visit the class next week to share more about this time period and offer tips on conducting research into historical topics!

 This entry was posted on October 16, 2012 by Alex T. Valencic.
-It was filed under Fourth Grade, Grade School, Personal Reflection, Science, Social Studies, Substitutes, Teachers' Secrets, Technology .
+It was filed under Fourth Grade and was tagged with Fourth Grade, Grade School, Personal Reflection, Science, Social Studies, Substitutes, Teachers' Secrets, Technology.